FaizSham/BMI-Calculator/README.md

 # LIBRARIES / EXTERNAL API's
 - Firebase API:
   Act as a Realtime Database to store user's information.
 Easily sync and store data in realtime.
+- Google Service API:
+  Connect the app with internet.

 # DEVELOPMENT
 - Plug-in Required:
   .jar
+  firebase-core
+  firebase-auth